 Learning to roller skate is about understanding the basics of the sport.
 This doesn’t just encompass the moves, but the equipment, your form, etc as well.
 If you educate yourself, you will gain confidence and be able to improve your performance at the same time.

-Of course, to understand the basics of roller skating, you need to strip the activity back to its foundations.
+Of course, to understand the basics of roller skating, you need to strip the activity back to its foundations before participating in a roller derby.
 Put simply, you need to understand how roller skates work; they’re shoes on wheels which use balance and coordination to create movement.
 It’s a simple piece of knowledge, yet it will help you better comprehend the need for the right equipment, for maintaining good posture, for the need to practice regularly, and so on.

 Learning the Basics

-Roller skating is one of those sports that needs specialised equipment; in the same way that runners need proper running trainers, skaters need roller skates in order to take part.
+Roller skating is one of those sports that needs specialised equipment; in the same way that runners need proper running trainers, skaters need a pair of roller skates in order to take part.
+Without these, you cannot start roller skating.

 Not only that, but they also need to determine what type of skates, as there’s both inline and quad skates, in addition to choosing a hard or soft boot, which each have their own set of pros and cons.
-Consequently, choosing your roller skates before starting out is of huge importance, both in terms of longevity and comfort.
+Consequently, choosing the proper size roller skates before starting out is of huge importance, both in terms of longevity and comfort.

 In terms of which you should opt for, inline or quad, you need to first understand the differences between them.